juanbonoso/Hackrice-Android-cliente/README.md

 # Hackrice-Android-cliente
-An app that control your credir pool
+An app that control your credit pool